-What has happened in the anatomical research within last 10 years?
+What has happened in the last 10 years of anatomical research?

 In 2015 veterinary Vibeke S Elbrønd published the first report on Fascia and horses.
 To make that happen she had to learn all there was regarding fascia, she had to become a fascia expert.